SirJosh3917/EEBotTutorials/README.md

 Here are the basic steps on how to create your new EE Bot. **All these examples will use console applications**

 * [Creating the project](https://github.com/HabboGame/EEBotTutorials/blob/master/CreatingTheProject.md) - Decide the type of program you want to create
+* [Connecting to EE](https://github.com/HabboGame/EEBotTutorials/blob/master/ConnectingToEE.md) - Log in to EE, determine if succeeded or failed